traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ## [fit] a web app for your outfit is
 ## [fit] both good and bad

-^ purposefully wanted to explore creating a temporary experience that connected viewer directly to the artwork for a brief moment.

 ^ question who is the artist in that moment?